-28. USB 3.2 Gen1 Header
+26. USB 3.2 Gen1 Header

-The USB 3.2 Gen1 header is used to connect additional USB interface plugs to the motherboard; these headers are most often used to connect the motherboard to the chassis to enable the USB 3.2 Gen1 ports on the chassis.
+The USB 3.2 Gen1 header is used to connect additional USB interface plugs to the motherboard.
 These will function similarly to the USB 3.2 Gen1 ports found on the motherboard's rear I/O hub, but can also be used for the chassis' front panel USB, auxiliary ports that mount in the card slots, and certain devices that directly connect to the header.

-USB 3.2 Gen1 standard is 900ma @ 5V for unpowered devices.
+USB 3.2 Gen1 standard is 900mA @ 5V for unpowered devices.
 If your USB device requires more power, it is recommended to attach a powered USB Hub.

-USB 3.2 Gen2 Type-A (found on the I/O Hub) shares the power limit of USB 3.2 Gen1 at 900ma @ 5V.
+USB 3.2 Gen2 Type-A (found on the I/O Hub) shares the power limit of USB 3.2 Gen1 at 900mA @ 5V.